About apparent superluminal drives in generic gravity theories: A continuity argument for GR with Null Conditions and its use

-The moral of the present section is that the properties a) and b) of the Lemma \ref{gr}, together with the absence of null curves that can not be deformed to time like curves, will lead to the Theorem \ref{gw}.
-However, it remains to be seen which gravity models are such that the aforementioned requirements a) and b) are satisfied.
-This is the task of the following sections.
+It is important to remark that all the proof given in the present section are based on the properties a) and b) of the Lemma 1, together with the absence of null curves that can not be deformed to time like curves.
+Thus, a generalization of these theorems for any matter field content and any gravity theory is possible if these two properties of the lemma are satisfied, regardless the Null Energy and Null Generic conditions are relaxed or not.